Renovating and Preserving Older Homes

-Those wacky built-in cabinets and fire places are simply don’t have the character and beauty of the older homes.
-Renovating an older home and making it more modern can be a rewarding way to showcase the beauty and pride you have in your homes history.
+Those wacky built-in cabinets and fireplaces are simply don’t have the character and beauty of the older homes.
+Renovating an older home and making it more modern can be a rewarding way to showcase the beauty and pride you have in the history of your home.
 Some of the best homes on the market today are remodeled older homes.
 Often time, these homes will attain higher per square foot values to newer cookie-cutter homes.
-If you desire renovating an older home, I would recommend having a qualified home inspector giving your a detailed report.
+If you desire to renovate an older home, I would recommend having a qualified home inspector giving you’re a detailed report.
 This way you know what types of obstacles and hurdles you will need to overcome, with less costly surprises popping up as you start to break into walls.
 For example, having a qualified electrician cover updating the houses electrical work will be an imperative step to understanding your remodel budget.

 Thank you for reading.

 731 W Gurley Street / Prescott, AZ 86305